jieqiboh/Sothea-Backend/README.md

 #### DeletePatientVisit
 Deletes a specified visit of an existing patient.
-To avoid accidentally deleting entire patients, only deleting entries one at a time is allowed.
+To avoid accidentally deleting entire patients, only deleting visits one at a time is allowed.

 ```plaintext
 DELETE /patient/:id/:vid